-Once the victim of ridicule, cargo shorts have finally found themselves a position within the men’s fashion sphere.
-Quite literally a shortened version of cargo pants, which were introduced during World War II to allow soldiers to carry all manner of essential items within their many pockets, cargo shorts are now synonymous with dads everywhere.
+Once the victim of ridicule, cargo shorts for men have finally found themselves a position within the men’s fashion sphere.
+Quite literally a shortened version of cargo pants, which were introduced during World War II to allow soldiers to carry all manner of essential items within their many pockets, cargo shorts for men are now synonymous with dads everywhere.

-We admit, they’re more practical than anything else, and for a sharp look you’re going to want to invest in a pair of chino shorts instead.
-But if you need to carry many items on your person, there’s no other menswear piece more suited to the purpose, without piling on a heavy duty winter coat – clearly not ideal for the summer months.
+We admit, they’re more practical than anything else, and for a sharp look, you’re going to want to invest in a pair of chino shorts instead.
+But if you need to carry many items on your person, there’s no other menswear piece more suited to the purpose than cargo shorts for men.
 The very fact cargo shorts have been adopted by a complete contingent of fashion brands, many of which have worldwide appeal is proof enough that they’re an item you should be paying attention to and not avoiding.

-But which brands are really championing the cargo shorts?
-Allow us to bring you the definitive guide of the best cargo shorts available for men to buy right now.
+But which brands are really championing cargo shorts for men?
+Allow us to bring you the definitive guide of the best cargo shorts for men to buy right now.

 Coming to prominence in one of France’s most glamorous coastal towns, St Tropez, you could be forgiven for thinking Villebrequin was all about boat shoes and chic.
 But this playful French brand is much more.
-Their eye-catching, colourful cargo and beach short designs are more akin to those found south of the Med, in Balearics – perfect for those with bags of youthful exuberance.
+Their eye-catching, colourful cargo shorts for men are more akin to those found south of the Med, in Balearics – perfect for those with bags of youthful exuberance.

 Deus Ex Machina

-Since coming to the fore in 2006, Australian brand Deus ex Machina have pretty much built and culture and lifestyle around their collections.
+Since coming to the fore in 2006, Australian brand Deus ex Machina has pretty much built and culture and lifestyle around their collections.
 Their customised motorcycles are as impressive and sought after as their clothing lines.
-Deus ex Machina shorts are and made from some of the best materials around.
-They have everything from classic khaki cargos for those jaunts about town or more practical cross-over designs that work on the beach as well as the beach bar!.
+Deus ex Machina’s cargo shorts for men are made from some of the best materials around.
+They have everything from classic khaki cargo shorts for those jaunts about town or more practical cross-over designs that work on the beach as well as the beach bar!.

 It could be said that G-Star is one of Europe’s most recognised denim exports.
-They love to deal in heavily washed designs ideal for those who like to rock a pair of boots with their denim cargo shorts.
+They love to deal in heavily washed designs ideal for those who like to rock a pair of boots with their denim cargo shorts for men.
 They also have a nice selection of workwear crossover designs; that help keep your phone intact when cycling after one too many Amstels!

 Levi’s doesn’t need much of an introduction.
 The San Francisco denim giant has been doing business for well over 100 years worldwide thanks to their long-lasting, no-nonsense designs.
-But not many of us give the same amount of interest to Levi’s cargo shorts, which is a crying shame.
-From black and classic blue to red and green, they have a large and colourful selection fit for any wardrobe.
+But not many of us give the same amount of interest to Levi’s cargo shorts for men, which is a crying shame.
+From black and classic blue to red and green, they have a large and colourful selection of cargo shorts fit for any wardrobe.

 Belstaff started out back in 1907, where during the first-ever Isle Of Man TT they kitted out riders and mechanics in the paddocks.
-These days they provide quality clothing whether you’re on or off the bike, from leather jackets and corduroys to cargo pants and shorts.
-The great thing about Belstaff’s rugged cargo shorts, in particular, is that they’re stylish, practical and as tough as old boots.
+These days they provide quality clothing whether you’re on or off the bike, from leather jackets and corduroys to, of course, cargo shorts.
+The great thing about Belstaff’s rugged cargo shorts for men, in particular, is that they’re stylish, practical and as tough as old boots.

 The fact that Penguin was born from a delayed flight, a few whiskies and a stuffed cuddly toy tells us exactly why the brand remains so relatable to us gents sixty years on.
 Their polo shirts are as recognisable as Fred Perry and Lacoste and tread perfectly that line between club sports fashion and casualwear.
 But what would a great polo be without a great pair of shorts?
-Fear not, Penguin’s collection has everything such as drawstring cargo pants, chinos and denim, whether you like a conservative look or something a little more flamboyant.
+Fear not, Penguin’s collection of cargo shorts for men is huge.

 If you’re after something with a real sports designer’s edge at a more affordable price, then boohooMAN may just be your go-to.
 The US online retailer does the lot, whether it’s traditional loungewear or a more, balls-out street style with bags of colour.
-In terms of cargo shorts, they have every box ticked.
-There are sweatpants with cargo pockets, fixed waist cargo designs and even skate chinos!
+In terms of cargo shorts for men, they have every box ticked.

 Abercrombie & Ftich

 For a brand that started out specialising in shirts to wear at the office, Gant has grown beyond all recognition from its humble beginnings.
-These days they take to shake up their wardrobe and create something unique.
-Whether your choice of footwear is sandals, sneakers, boat shoes or boots, Gants have an impressive range of quality cargo shorts to fit the occasion.
+These days they tend to shake up their products’ designs and create something unique.
+Gants has an impressive range of quality cargo shorts for men; fit for any occasion.

 Founded in 1969 by Donald Fisher and his wife Doris in San Francisco, GAP is the USA’s largest speciality retailer.
 And what do they specialise in?
 Every day threads for just about every need you can imagine.
-If you’re after a classic pair of khaki or camo cargos, made with either rigid or flexible fabrics, GAP is great for quality and price.
+If you’re after a classic pair of khaki or camo cargo shorts for men, made with either rigid or flexible fabrics, GAP’s cargo shorts are great for both quality and price.

 Ralph Lauren is one of the most well-known clothing brands on the planet that has sat at the top for nearly fifty years.
 For a label so closely associated with shirts and polos, it was only natural that they started producing shorts for their client’s summer ensembles.
-They create everything from white chinos perfect for days on the water to more colourful bathing shorts.
-They even have double-knitted cargos for those who demand practical comfort.
+They create everything from white chinos perfect for days on the water to more colourful bathing shorts, but, of course, they even have double-knitted cargo shorts for men who demand practical comfort.

 Old Navy first appeared in 1994 offering well-designed affordable clothing for the masses.
 They are now a subsidiary of GAP and offer similar price points.
-They have a nice range of lounge cargo shorts for days around the house or more smart-casual cargos that work well with everyday tees and sweats.
+They have a nice range of lounge cargo shorts for men perfect for days around the house or more smart-casual cargo shorts that work well with everyday tees and sweats.

-Wrangler is another US brand that has a long history in producing workwear.
+Wrangler is another US brand that has a long history of producing workwear.
 Since 1907 they have been dealing in denim made to withstand the rigours of daily use.
-Wrangler cargo shorts are perfect whether you’re looking to do a spot of work at home or spend the weekend out in the bush.
+Wrangler makes some of the best cargo shorts for men because they’re perfect whether you’re looking to do a spot of work at home or spend the weekend out in the bush.
 They’re comfortable, practical, and durable.